 My faith in Hem Kumar’s unfailing fallibility grew as we climbed, and the red flowers became rarer.
 It was probably too early for high-altitude flowers inside the Barsey sanctuary.
 It turned out (map above) that Hilley was already inside the sanctuary, and the 3 Km walk was to a nearby ridge from which Kanchenjunga would be visible.
 The bright sunshine of the morning was hidden behind fog and clouds as we started on the path.
 We saw some leaf warblers and tree-pies in the dense jungle.
 Little streams flowed down the rocks next to the path.
 Primulas bloomed everywhere.
 Rhododendron buds were visible on every tree.
 They would flower in a week or two.
 It was a lovely walk, until it started to rain.
 We turned back after about twenty minutes of walking, perhaps somewhat over a kilometer.

 The Family reminded me of the Rhododendron juice we drank on our previous visit to Sikkim.
 Hem Kumar didn’t know of it.
-Sumana Roy has a recipe for rhododendron chutney: “A handful of flowers, about five or six fresh red rhododendrons, crushed into a paste with a clove of garlic, a tomato, and its sweet-sour balance refined by the addition of pomegranate juice or molasses and mango powder, depending on individual preference.”.
+A journalist, Sumana Roy, has a peculiar recipe for rhododendron chutney: “A handful of flowers, about five or six fresh red rhododendrons, crushed into a paste with a clove of garlic, a tomato, and its sweet-sour balance refined by the addition of pomegranate juice or molasses and mango powder, depending on individual preference.”
 On the other hand, there are warnings, persisting to modern times that all parts of tree are poisonous, even the honey.
 Perhaps these are like mushrooms, some species are poisonous and others are edible.

 As we exited the gate of the sanctuary, we saw some birds foraging nearby.
 One fluttered from a little hut to a bush.
 My first impression was that we it was a coucal, but The Family realized that it was something else.
 We stood still, and the bird flew next to us.
 This was our first view of the chestnut crowned laughing thrush.
 My camera was packed away in my backpack.
 We stood still and watched.
 Eventually, The Family reached into my backpack and handed me my camera.
 As I sighted, the bird flew off into a dark undergrowth.
 We spent the next day at a lower elevation and saw many kinds of Rhododendron.
 The ASI has planted many varieties in the garden it maintains around the ruins of the Rabdentse palace.
 This photo shows something which is perhaps visible only in this part of the world: Rhododendron and bananas next to each other.